wapcaplet/matheye/README.rst

       6

 Division:

-- Could be a variant of multiplication, but that only gives division without remainders
-- How could division of whole numbers with remainders be visualized:

 The table approach could still be used, but the cell area would be devoted to showing the quotient and remainder.
 First, hover over a number in the left